fabiandowski7/terraform-nutanix-import-example/README.md

 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 ```

-Now we have a virtual machine running on Nutanix managed by Terraform that now has 2GB of memory and an additional disk of 40GB.
+Now we have a virtual machine running on Nutanix managed by Terraform that has 2GB of memory and an additional disk of 40GB.

 ![alt_text](https://github.com/yannickstruyf3/terraform-nutanix-import-example/raw/master/images/2_updated_vm.png )